gabriel-azion/doc-studies-mocks/blogposts/local-dev/en2.md

 ## Key Benefits of Local Development with Azion CLI

--   Error prevention: test new features or modifications before they go live, reducing the risk of introducing bugs to the production system.
+-   *Error prevention*: test new features or modifications before they go live, reducing the risk of introducing bugs to the production system.
--   Improved debugging: debug code more effectively and quickly in a controlled environment as you can check logs in real time.
+-   *Improved debugging*: debug code more effectively and quickly in a controlled environment as you can check logs in real time.
--   Performance optimization: test the application's behavior under different loads or unique user scenarios.
+-   *Performance optimization*: test the application's behavior under different loads or unique user scenarios.
--   Security enhancements: identify and rectify security vulnerabilities before the application goes live.
+-   *Security enhancements*: identify and rectify security vulnerabilities before the application goes live.
--   Cost-effective: prevent high resource-consuming post-production fixes, saving time and money by addressing potential problems before deployment.
+-   *Cost-effective*: prevent high resource-consuming post-production fixes, saving time and money by addressing potential problems before deployment.

+---

 ## Prerequisites for Using Azion CLI